differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-09-iex-prompt-colours.md

 Feel free to edit it for your needs.

 The name of the environment variable (`WHICH_ENVIRONMENT`), and the possible values for it (`dev`, `test`, etc.), are completely up to you (or your ops team; go and talk to them).
+I've assumed that the variable will be unset on your local machine, and that unrecognised values should be treated as if they were `prod` (because potentially dangerous).

 Elixir searches for this file in the current directory, then in `$HOME`, so you should just put it at the top level of your project.
 If you're using containers, copy it to `$HOME` with something like this: